exploide/webshells/README.md

 ## Features

 - Large input field with autofocus
+- Shows stdout and also stderr when possible
 - Escapes HTML special characters in output when possible
 - Shows exit code when possible
 - Simple shell history with <kbd>&uarr;</kbd> / <kbd>&darr;</kbd> utilizing JavaScript's session storage